 D) 1, 2 and 3

 IET – Be cautious of the extreme statements.
-Statement 2 mentions about ‘drastically reduce’ while Statement 3 mentions about ‘enormously increase’.
+Statement 2 mentions ‘drastically reduce’ while Statement 3 mentions ‘enormously increase’.
 The adjectives do not fit the above context with respect to GST and can hence be easily eliminated.

 IET-6: Eliminate wrong answer choice using grammatical context